isDisplayed, isSelected, isEnabled in Selenium

 What is getAttribute() method?

 The getAttribute() method is declared in the WebElement interface, and it returns the value of the web element’s attribute as a string.
-It fetches the value of an attribute, in HTML code whatever is present in the left side of ‘=’ is an attribute, value on the right side is an attribute value.
+It fetches the value of an attribute, in HTML code whatever is present in the left side of ‘=’ is an attribute, and the value on the right side is an attribute value.

 • getAttribute() method will return either “true” or null for attributes whose value is Boolean.